Students need the U of O’s support staff, especially in these hard times, so let’s get a fair deal done U of O!

 This according to him had “raised multiple member concerns, including workload issues due to unfilled vacant positions which directly affect the student experience.”

-What the University did omit from its new deal are the PSUO-SSUO demands (listed above): mainly, the 100 per cent reimbursement for medication.
+What the university did omit from its new offer are the PSUO-SSUO demands (listed above): mainly, the 100 per cent reimbursement for medication.

 “It is really a matter of principle where for us the idea that those who have the highest medical needs should pay the most simply does not make sense.”

 If the U of O administration is truly trying to ‘gouge’ and reduce the amount it is willing to reimburse for PSUO-SSUO members prescription medications from 100 to 80 per cent, shame on them.
 That is a disgrace, and frankly, an insult to the hard work support staff do at the University of Ottawa.

 It is also unbelievably insensitive to cut healthcare costs of the U of O’s equivalent of ‘frontline staff’ in the middle of a pandemic.
 Most of these employees have been on campus during the pandemic ensuring that professors and students have all the necessary resources to succeed in the ‘new normal.’
 It is worth noting that some of these employees have been deemed ‘essential’ for the sake of students.

 In that vein, the Fulcrum urges its former editor-in-chief André Picard to follow in the steps of former member of parliament Celina Caesar-Chavannes and cancel his homecoming event at the U of O scheduled for Oct.
 29 and respect the ‘virtual picket line’ if the PSUO-SSUO and the university do not come to an agreement by then.

 We also urge students to go out and show their support to members of the PSUO-SSUO protesting on the sidewalks at the edges of campus.